Danube Bike Trail: Passau – Vienna – Passau

 Special conditions BIKE + BOAT Danube 2021:

-If you book your trip from 01st of January to 28th of February 2021, you will have the option to reschedule your trip to an alternative departure date in 2021 FREE OF CHARGE until 6 weeks prior arrival.
+If you book your trip from January to May 31, 2021, you will have the option to reschedule your trip to an alternative departure date in 2021 FREE OF CHARGE until 6 weeks prior arrival.
 These conditions do not apply to group offers (10 or more participants) but only to individual customers.

 Tour profile / Level 1